ggerashchenko/GistsAPI/Readme.md

 of the report in `allure-report-example/index.html`.

 ## What could be improved :
 - Data provider with various test data sets can be created.
 Data model can cover all request/response fields.
+Can be added logger to requests and responses.